1792283-ZamaniMbhele/IMDB_Data_Project/README.md

 IMBD Project

-This project was done part of the Coding Summer School 2024
+This project was done during the Coding Summer School 2024